paradigmxyz/reth/docs/repo/crates/eth-wire.md

 Specify transactions that the peer should make sure is included on its transaction queue.
 The items in the list are transactions in the format described in the main Ethereum specification.

-Transactions messages must contain at least one (new) transaction, empty Transactions messages are discouraged and may lead to disconnection.
 ...

 ```